MischaU8/yumyum/exercises/modeling-exercise-02_5yMXW8M61hU.md

-select both solids and perform a Boolean intersect operation add Phillips to the edges and you're good to go oh look at the time
+select both solids and perform a Boolean intersect operation add Phillips to the edges and you're good to go
-[Music]